iris-hep/iris-hep.github.io/_fellows/2026/bwynnyck.md

 e-mail: bohdan.wynnyckyj@proton.me
 focus-area: IA
 challenge-area: AGC
-project_title: "ATLAS-event-generation: Modernising Event" Generation in ATLAS Athena
+project_title: "ATLAS-event-generation: Modernising Event Generation in ATLAS Athena"
 project_goal: >
     This project will focus on improving event generation workflows within the ATLAS Athena software framework.
 The project aims to make configuration and metadata handling more